arenaxr/arena-docs/content/overview/photogrammetry.md

 **Photogrammetry**

-In this section of the lab, you will construct a 3D model of a real world object using a technique known as photogrammetry.
+In this section of the tutorial, you will construct a 3D model of a real world object using a technique known as photogrammetry.

 Photogrammetry estimates the 3D geometric properties (such as shape,